ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 The Script privides multiple options that are explained with comments within the code.

-In the current version it requires approximately 8GB of free RAM and robustly finds the shortest paths from a given entity to all other entities for a pathlength of 100.
+In the current version it requires approximately 8GB of free RAM and robustly finds all shortest paths from a given entity to all other entities for an unlimited (testing in progress) pathlength.

 ### AWK-script Explanations